-165. When a party calls for a document which he has given the other party notice to produce, and such document is produced and inspected by the party calling for its production, he is bound to give it as evidence if the party producing it requires him to do so and if it is relevant.
+165. When a party (A) calls for a document which A has given the other party notice to produce, and such document is produced and inspected by A, A is bound to give it as evidence if the party producing it requires A to do so and if it is relevant.